hoanhan101/ultimate-go/README.md

 # Ultimate Go

 This repo contains my notes on learning Go and computer systems.
+Different people have different learning style.
+For me, I learn best by doing and walking through examples.
+Hence, I am trying to take notes carefully and comment directly on the source code, rather than writing up Markdown files.
+That way, I can understand every single line of code as I am reading and also be mindful of the theories behind the scene.

 **Resources:**
 - [Ardan Labs's Ultimate Go course